-For vehicles with XM, MP3, WMA, or RDS features, press i to display additional text information related to the current FM-RDS or XM station; or CD, MP3, WMA song.
-Song title information will be displayed on the top line of the display while the artist information will be displayed on the bottom line, it the information is available during XM, CD, MP3, or WMA playback.
+I (Information): For vehicles with XM, MP3, WMA, or RDS features, press I to display additional text information related to the current FM-RDS or XM station; or CD, MP3, WMA song.
+Song title information will be displayed on the top line of the display while the artist information will be displayed on the bottom line, if the information is available during XM, CD, MP3, or WMA playback.
 When information is not available, "No Info" displays.